YingChen7/SELMA3D2025_example_algorithm/README.md

-# SELMA3D 2025: Example for building a container image of your algorithm for Preliminary Development Phase Task 1 with SSL
+# SELMA3D 2025: Example for building a container image of your algorithm for Final Test Phase Task 1 with SSL

 ### Step 1: Implement your solution
 * In [requirements.txt](requirements.txt), list the packages required for your solution.